jrhawley/imagetopdf/README.md

 imagetopdf
 ==========

-Convert images to one PDF
+Quick way to convert images, multiple PDFs, and more into a single PDF